-Blue light LED works by killing propionibacterium acnes, the bacteria that lives below the surface of the skin and is responsible for acne.
+Blue light LED works by killing Propionibacterium acnes, the bacteria that lives below the surface of the skin and is responsible for acne.

 LED light therapy treatments are sometimes also called simply LED, or by the name of the manufacturer, such as Dermawave or Revitalight.
 Professional LED treatments are given at select day spas, usually those with a serious focus on skin care, or from estheticians with their own skin care studios.
 LED light therapy treatments are also being found more frequently now at resort spas, which are emphasizing more results-oriented skin care treatments.

 The recommended professional LED protocol is six treatments a week or two apart, followed by a maintenance treatment every month or two.
 LED treatments are painless and relaxing, and in winter have a side benefit of counteracting seasonal affective disorder (SAD).

 Depending on the type of LED machine the spa has, it can take anywhere from five minutes to thirty minutes.
 Some machines have a small head (about three inches wide) that has to be held in place on the skin for a few minutes before moving on to the next spot.
 These treatments take longer.
-Other machine have a seven-inch square that the therapist holds over your face in three sections, so the treatment is done much faster.
+Other machines have a seven-inch square that the therapist holds over your face in three sections, so the treatment is done much faster.

 Your eyes can't be hurt by LED light so they don't have to be covered.
 LED light therapy treatments are a good choice for people who want to boost collagen or treat mild to moderate acne.
 Unlike IPL or laser treatments, LED treatments carry no risk of burning.
-An IPL treatment delivers a bright blast of light at very high energy levels through a hand-held device, and can be uncomfortable, even painful.
+An IPL treatment delivers a bright blast of light at very high energy levels through a hand-held device and can be uncomfortable, even painful.
 LED treatments are actually very soothing.

 However, if you want to treat brown spots, broken capillaries, spider veins, and diffused facial redness, you are better off getting an IPL treatment.
 Both LED and IPL work best in conjunction with a regular skin care routine that you develop with your esthetician.